A complete list of current and past research, service, and professional development activities can be found on my CV.

 Community Partnerships

-I participated in the School Kids Investigating Language in Life and Society (SKILLS) program as a graduate teaching fellow, site coordinator, and research assistant.
-The program is a community-based partnership between graduate students, undergraduates, and faculty at UC Santa Barbara; local Santa Barbara high schools; and Santa Barbara City College.
-It provides high school students the opportunity to take a college-level language and culture course, conduct original linguistic research relevant to their lived experiences, and access resources to prepare for post-secondary education.
+At UC Santa Barbara, I participated in the School Kids Investigating Language in Life and Society (SKILLS) program as a graduate teaching fellow, site coordinator, and research assistant.
+The program is a community-based partnership between graduate students, undergraduates, and faculty at UCSB; local Santa Barbara high schools; and Santa Barbara City College.
+It provides high school students with the opportunity to take a college-level language and culture course, conduct original linguistic research relevant to their lived experiences, and access resources to prepare for post-secondary education.

-I was a partner in the UC-HBCU/NSF REU Scholars in Linguistics Program (PIs: Anne Charity Hudley & Mary Bucholtz) as a graduate researcher, teaching fellow, and research mentor to undergraduate participants.
-The program brought together Black students from UCSB, Historically Black Colleges and Universities, and other institutions around the country who were interested in African American language and culture in linguistics and related fields, with the aim of increasing the representation of Black graduate students in language-related fields.
+I was a partner in the UC-HBCU Scholars in Linguistics Program (2018-2021) as a graduate researcher, teaching fellow, and research mentor to undergraduate participants.
+Jointly funded by the UC-HBCU Initiative and NSF Research Experiences for Undergraduates, the program brought together Black students from UCSB, Historically Black Colleges and Universities, and other institutions around the country who were interested in African American language and culture in linguistics and related fields, with the aim of increasing the representation of Black graduate students in language-related fields.